Biosystems-Analytics-Lab/shellcast/README.md

 ## 4. Contact Information

-If you have any questions, feedback, or suggestions [please submit an issue](https://github.ncsu.edu/biosystemsanalyticslab/shellcast/issues) or reach out to Sheila Saia (ssaia at ncsu dot edu) or Natalie Nelson (nnelson4 at ncsu dot edu).
+If you have any questions, feedback, or suggestions please submit an issue [through NCSU GitHub](https://github.ncsu.edu/biosystemsanalyticslab/shellcast/issues) or [through GitHub (public)](https://github.com/Biosystems-Analytics-Lab/shellcast/issues).
+You can also reach out to Sheila Saia (ssaia at ncsu dot edu) or Natalie Nelson (nnelson4 at ncsu dot edu).